mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-well.md

 - A generation ago our leaders told us where they stood and what they believed.
 Today they perform strenuous verbal feats to escape that fate.
 - Can (...) principles be taught?
 Maybe not.
 But most of them can be learned.
 - The writer, his eye on the finish line, never gave enough thought to how to run the race.
-- Don't start a sentence with “however”—it hangs there like a wet dishrag.
-And don't end with “however”—by that time it has lost its howeverness.
+- Don't start a sentence with “however”-it hangs there like a wet dishrag.
+And don't end with “however”-by that time it has lost its howeverness.
 - Ultimately the product that any writer has to sell is not the subject being written about, but who he or she is.
 - I urge people to write in the first person: to use "I" and “me" and “we" and “us."
 They put up a fight.